JoshFlash/ZenTween/README.md

 **Zip**

-1. Download the repository as a .zip file.
+1. Download the repository as a .zip file and extract it somewhere.
-2. Extract it somewhere.
-3. Copy Tweening.cs and Easing.cs into your project.
+2. Copy all files into your project.
-4. If using Stride add 'STRIDE' as a DefineConstant to your Game's csproj
+3. If using Stride add 'STRIDE' as a DefineConstant to your Game's csproj
   ```
   <PropertyGroup>
     <DefineConstants>STRIDE</DefineConstants>
     <TargetFramework>net5.0</TargetFramework>
   </PropertyGroup>
   ```
-5. Add the namespace to any files using it and you're ready to go!
+4. Add the namespace to any files using it and you're ready to go!

 ## Usage

-1. Add the namespace: `using Pleasing;`
+1. Add the namespace: `using ZenTween;`
-2. Get a new timeline: `var timeline = Tweening.NewTimeline();`
-3. Add a property to the timeline: `var positionProperty = timeline.AddProperty(Player.Transform, "Position");`
-4. Add Keyframes: `positionProperty.AddFrame(4000, new Vector3(2, 5, 2), Easing.Cubic.InOut, null);`
+2. Create a keyframe: `var keyFrame = new TweenKeyFrame<Vector3>(4000, new Vector3(2, 5, 2), Easing.GetEasingFunction(EasingType.CubicInOut));`
+3. Initiate the tween: `Tweening.Tween(Entity.Transform, "Position", keyFrame, LerpFunctions.Vector3);`
-5. Call Update every frame: `Tweening.Update(gameTime);`
+4. Call Update every frame: `Tweening.Update(gameTime);`
-6. Watch and enjoy!
+5. Watch and enjoy!

 In Stride, you may also use the extension methods such as `Player.Transform.TweenMove(new Vector3(2, 5, 2), 4f);`